fer77/OSSU-CS-Curriculum/learn-you-haskell/notes.md

 ## A Fistful of Monads
 _monads_, are beefed up applicative functors, much like applicative functors are only beefed up _functors_. an _applicative_ value can be seen as a value with an added context (A fancy value).

+## Getting our feet wet with Maybe

+`maybe` value represents a computation that might have failed.

+>> functions in Haskell are _curried_ by default, that is a function that seems to take several parameters actually only takes one parameter and returns a function that takes the next parameter and so on...

+`>>=` or bind, takes a monadic value and a function that takes a normal value and returns a monadic value and manages to apply that function to the monadic value.

+## The Monad type class

+>> `return` is nothing like the `return` in other languages.
+It doesn't end function execution, it just takes a normal value and puts it in a context.